 Hotel laundry fees are incredibly expensive.
 Instead, bring some travel-size boxes of laundry detergent or some Tide Pods when you travel.
 You can hand wash your clothes in the bathroom sink and avoid sitting around the hotel laundromat.

-We hope it never happens to you, but muggings to occasionally happen and tourists can be targets.
+We hope it never happens to you, but muggings do occasionally happen and tourists can be targets.
 We suggest keeping your real wallet or money clip well hidden from sight and a second wallet/money clip easily accessible.
 We also suggest keeping some small bills and maybe a few of those sample credit cards you get with offers in the mail to make it look more legit.
 In the case of a real robbery, it gives you something to throw, giving you time to run and get away with your real wallet.

 Depending on the country you are visiting, food-borne illnesses are something you need to be aware of and do your best to avoid.
 Taking two Pepto-Bismol pills an hour before any meal can actually reduce the possibility of food-borne illnesses by up to 80%

 Packing one multi-purpose soap like Dr. Bronner’s Soap can take the place of many and save a lot of room in your suitcase.
-You can wash your face, body, hair, hands, even your clothes with a multi-purpose soap.
+You can wash your face, body, hair, hands, and even your clothes with a multi-purpose soap.
 A bar soap can even be used on your suitcase zipper teeth if the zipper is getting stuck.

 While this may sound silly, adding some well-placed pieces of duct tape makes it look like your expensive equipment has been broken.
 Thieves will generally pass it up for something newer and more easily pawned.